 - Required.
 The maximum number of instances for App Engine to create for this module version.
 This is useful to limit the costs of a module.

 - Optional.
 The instance will be shut down this amount of time after receiving its last request.
+The default is 5 minutes.

 application: simple-sample module: my_module version: uno runtime: php instance_class: F2 automatic_scaling: min_idle_instances: 5 max_idle_instances: automatic # default value min_pending_latency: automatic # default value max_pending_latency: 30ms